 The Memorandum of Understanding between AFMA and the Department of Agriculture, Water and the Environment defines an 'interaction' as any physical contact an individual has with a protected species.
 This includes all catching (hooked, netted, entangled) and collisions with an individual of these species.
-A copy of the MOU can be found on the AFMA website ('Environment and Research'-'Protected Species Management').
+A copy of the MOU can be found on the AFMA website ('Environment and Research'-'Protected Species' - 'Protected and Endangered Species Reporting').

-Further information on interactions with protected species can be obtained by contacting AFMA on 1300 723 621, or on the AFMA website ('Environment and Research'-'Protected Species Management').
+Further information on interactions with protected species can be obtained by contacting AFMA on 1300 723 621, or on the AFMA website ('Protected species' -'Protected Species Management').